bradley-frank/bradley-frank.github.io/FT-Example.md

 ## 1.1.
 The Shah Function

-The Shah function (Comb) is a series of delta functions with some spacing \begin{displaymath}E=mc^2\end{displaymath} $\Delta x$.
+The Shah function (Comb) is a series of delta functions with some spacing
+$$ \Delta x $$.

 The image below is from your WS1, and is one of the examples found in the ERA appendix on Fourier Transforms: http://www.cv.nrao.edu/~sransom/web/A1.html

 ![title](shah.png)